elk-audio/elk-docs/documents/sushi_control_grpc.rst

 for example if a plugin is added/removed, a track is added/removed, the transport state is changed, or a plugin's internal parameter has changed value.

-\* Note that in the current release version (0.11) of Sushi, while the .proto file API is defined, transport and timing change notifications are not yet enabled.